We hope this answers many of the questions you have about your child starting at Wherwell School.

-If your child is unable to come to school please telephone the school office to let us know on the first morning of their illness (01264) 860384, or e.mail firstname.lastname@example.org , and copying in the class teacher.
-For more details on authorised absences, please check our attendance section under key information or click here.
+If your child is unable to come to school please telephone the school office to let us know on the first morning of their illness (01264) 860384, or email email@example.com, copying in the class teacher.
+For more details on authorised absences, please check our attendance section under key information.

-At 9:30 each day Mrs Hall will telephone the parents of any absent child that the school has not heard from.
+At 9:15 each day the Admin Officer will begin telephoning the parents of any absent children that the school has not heard from.

 Can I take my child out of school for a holiday during term time?

-We are no longer able to authorise holidays in term time and any such absence would go down on your child’s record as unauthorised.
-For more details please click here or visit the attendance section on this website.
+We are unable to authorise holidays in term time and any such absence would go down on your child’s record as unauthorised.
+For more details please visit the attendance section on this website.

 Where should I park when delivering my child to school and collecting them at the end of the day?

-You should park in the playing fields car park adjacent to the school and walk your child to school through the gates that connect the field directly to the school playground.
-For the safety and security of the children, this gate is locked at 8.45am and thereafter you will need to enter school through the front door.
+You should park in the Playing Fields car park adjacent to the school and walk your child to school through the gates that connect the field directly to the school playground.
+For the safety and security of the children, this gate is locked at 8.50am and thereafter you will need to enter school through the front door.
 If there are no spaces in the car park and you are forced to park on the road, please leave sufficient sight lines for cars to emerge from the car park safely.

 Can I help in my child’s class?

 When your child is happily settled into school you might want to help in class (hearing readers etc.).
 All helpers in school must be DBS checked.
 Details of how to apply for a DBS check are available from the school office.
-Prior to starting to help in class, please click here to learn about the School's Health and Safety and Safeguarding Procedures for visitors, volunteers and temporary staff.
+Prior to starting to help in class, please contact the office to learn about the School's Health and Safety and Safeguarding Procedures for visitors, volunteers and temporary staff.

 How do you let me know what’s happening at the school and in my child’s class?

-There is a school newsletter every Friday which is sent out in the children’s bookbags.
-Sometimes there are letters on other days too – so it is useful to check your child’s bag every day.
-In addition, where possible, letters to parents will also be sent by e.mail if we have an e.mail address for you.
-We also subscribe to a text messaging service which means that urgent messages and reminders will be sent as a text to your mobile phone.
+There is a school newsletter every fortnight which is sent out electronically (paper copies available on request).
+The newsletter is also uploaded to the website and displayed on the noticeboard in reception.
+Sometimes there are letters on other days too – so it is useful to check your child’s book bag every day.
+In addition, where possible, letters to parents will also be sent by email.
+We also subscribe to a text messaging service for urgent messages and reminders.

-We run two on-site out of school hours services.
+We run two on-site out-of-school hours services.
 Early Birds (Monday to Friday) is our morning breakfast club and Woodpeckers (Monday to Thursday) is our after-school child care club.
-For more information on Early Birds, please click here and for more information on Woodpeckers, please click here.
+For more information on Early Birds and Woodpeckers, please speak to the office, or visit Parents > Woodpeckers/Early Birds on the website

 What happens at the end of the day?

-If your child is signed up for any after school club and, for some reason, is not attending on a particular evening, please inform either the club leader, the class teacher or the office, so that we know that they're safely where they should be.
+If your child is signed up for any after-school club and, for some reason, is not attending on a particular evening, please inform either the club leader, the class teacher or the office, so that we know that they are safe.